 Rick Hayden 951-775-2561 (W and SW Riverside County)

 Costco and Smart and Final are opening their doors an hour early for seniors and members of our disability community to shop without the risk of getting trampled.
 Check your closest location for times and details.

 Northgate Markets in San Diego county will open an hour early for seniors and members of our disability community, check this link https://www.northgatemarket.com/en/Store-Hours-Update

 Chula Vista Food Service is offering food care packages for $30, here is a link to their Facebook page, it will show all that you get.

 Phone# is 619-827-0860 address is 753 Anita St Suite D, Chula Vista 91911

 Click the button below to view a list of resources.

 Employment Program 2020

-Our new Employment Program will go live February 15th with a goal of connecting the person with a spinal cord injury or spinal diagnosis (SCI/D), who is looking for gainful employment, with an employer.
+The goal of our new Employment Program is to connect the person with a spinal cord injury or spinal diagnosis (SCI/D), who is looking for gainful employment, with an employer.